QuBenhao/LeetCode/problems/problems_1955/problem.md

 # 1955.
-Count Number of Special Subsequences
+Count Number of Special Subsequences [Rating: 2125.31]

 A sequence is **special** if it consists of a **positive** number of `0`s, followed by a **positive** number of `1`s, then a **positive** number of `2`s.